IsabelleQin/Prune-the-Bias-From-the-Root/README.md

-# Prune the Bias From the Root: Bias Removal and Fairness Estimation by Muting Sensitive Attributes in Pre-trained DNN Models
+# Prune Bias From the Root: Bias Removal and Fairness Estimation by Pruning Sensitive Attributes in Pre-trained DNN Models
-### The replication package for "Prune the Bias From the Root: Bias Removal and Fairness Estimation by Muting Sensitive Attributes in Pre-trained DNN Models".
+### The replication package for "Prune Bias From the Root: Bias Removal and Fairness Estimation by Pruning Sensitive Attributes in Pre-trained DNN Models".

 ## Introduction
 Attribute pruning is a simple yet effective post-processing technique that enforces individual fairness by zeroing out sensitive attribute weights in a pre-trained DNN’s input layer.
 To ensure the generalizability of our results, we conducted experiments on 32 models and 4 widely used datasets, and compared attribute pruning’s performance with 3 baseline post-processing methods (i.e., equalized odds, calibrated equalized odds, and ROC).
 In this study, we reveal the effectiveness of sensitive attribute pruning on small-scale DNN bias removal and discuss its usage in multi-attribute fairness estimation by answering the following research questions: